Shootout at Wadala: Budget and marketing

-Sequel
+Future

-Director Sanjay Gupta has stated his plans to make the third installment to the franchise, Shootout at Byculla.
-He has also said that he will restart his movie Alibaug, starring Sunny Deol, and turn it into the third sequel of the Shootout film series.
-Also, actors Abhishek Bachchan and John Abraham have been rumoured to star alongside each other.
+Director Sanjay Gupta has stated his plans to make the third installment to the franchise, Shootout at Byculla based on the JJ Hospital shootout in 1992 by Dawood Ibrahim's D Company against the Arun Gawli gang for the latter's killing of Ibrahim's brother-in-law Ismail Parkar (the husband of Haseena Parkar).
+He has also said that he will restart his movie Alibaug, starring Sunny Deol, Govinda Ahuja, Emraan Hashmi and turn it into the third sequel of the Shootout film series.
+Also, actors Abhishek Bachchan, Shabir Ahluwalia and John Abraham have been rumoured to star alongside each other.
 Abraham will portray a real encounter specialist Vijay Salaskar.
 The project is currently untitled, but it has been reported to be an "epic revenge saga".